 To encourage your body to produce endocannabinoids, it is advised to eat organic foods and to avoid plastic such as that widely utilized in food storage.
 This is because they contain phthalates which are known to block cannabinoid receptors as well as disrupt the body’s natural hormonal system.
 It is also advisable to limit your intake of alcohol as it can impair the endocannabinoid system and prevent it from producing a sufficient number of endocannabinoids.

 Another way that is currently being explored to increase endocannabinoid production within the body is known as the Wim Hof Method.
 Wim Hof Method or WHM is a wellness practice that includes breathing exercises that are specifically concentrated and immediately followed by exposure to drastically cold temperatures.
-According to studies surrounding the Wim Hof Method, It is believed that it may mediate the release of indigenous opioids and cannabinoids in both the periphery and the CNS, leading to a feeling of euphoria as well as decrease anxiety and provide an overall better sense of well-being.
+According to studies surrounding the Wim Hof Method, It is believed that it may mediate the release of indigenous opioids and cannabinoids in both the periphery and the CNS, leading to a feeling of euphoria as well as decreased anxiety and provide an overall better sense of well-being.
 This is believed to further promote mindful states augmenting the analgesic effects of endocannabinoids according to a statement by Dr. Otto Muzik one of the authors of said study.
 To learn more about this study as well as the Wim Hof Method, check out this in-depth article here.